Icyfire18/Stocks/README.md

 1. Price chart with SMA and EMA indicators
 2. Volume bar chart
 3. RSI indicator with overbought/oversold levels

+Additionally, users can **download stock data as a CSV file** for further analysis.

 ## File Structure